The Essential Guide to INCI Names in Cosmetics: Understanding, Finding and Using

 What if I can’t fit the ingredient list on my label?

 In situations where space constraints make it impractical to include the full ingredient list on the packaging, there are alternative options to comply with regulations.
 For products where it is physically impossible to include the list on the packaging, it should be provided on an attached label, tag, tape, card, or enclosed leaflet.
-If these options are not feasible, as in the case of certain products like soaps or bath balls, the necessary information must be displayed on a notice placed close to the container where the cosmetic product is offered for sale (Ref EC 1223/2009 Article 19).
+If these options are not feasible, as in the case of certain products like soaps or bath balls, the necessary information must be displayed on a notice placed close to the container where the cosmetic product is offered for sale.

 For cosmetic products that are not prepacked (‘naked’) or are packaged at the point of sale upon request, the UK authorities require the information to be presented on the container used for supply or on a notice near that container.
 It is important to note that different EU countries may have varying regulations in this regard, as harmonisation on this specific point has not been achieved.